rekalogika/rekalogika-docs/docs/analytics/02-summary-entity/03-dimensions.md

   name of the relation and the value is the order direction.
 * `nullLabel`: Describes the dimension value when the source value is `null`, so the final output can be made more readable.
+* `hidden`: If set to `true`, user interface may choose to hide this dimension from the user.

 ## Hierarchical Dimensions